About Fire Rescue

 Fire Rescue Department History

-Prior to 1974, limited fire protection was provided to St. Johns County residents through an interlocal agreement with the City of St. Augustine.
-The St. Augustine Fire Department responded to structure fires that occurred in the unincorporated areas within ten miles of the city limits.
-Fire protection was provided to the remainder of the county by ten volunteer fire departments, all of which operated as independent agencies.
-None of these departments received financial assistance from the county, instead relying strictly on donations.
-In 1974 a taxing ordinance was adopted for the purpose of funding capital purchase and operating costs for the counties volunteer fire departments.
+Prior to 1974, fire protection in St. Johns County was provided through an interlocal agreement with the City of St. Augustine.
+The St. Augustine Fire Department responded to structure fires within ten miles of the city, while the rest of the county relied on ten independent volunteer fire departments funded solely by donations.

 Fire Rescue Chief Sean McGee